UseCrowdWise/crowdwise/README.md

 - For chrome: Go to the extensions page and press the reload button
 - Open a new tab and go to some webpage

+## How it works

 ### Structure

 - `src/background/background.ts` is the entry point to the script that runs in the background.
 - `src/content/content.tsx` is executed (with DOM access) in every matching URL (currently all URLs).
 - `src/index.html` is the popup when the extension icon is clicked.

+### Flow

+1. User opens a new tab and navigates to a http or https page (content script realizes this on its own) / navigates to a new url within the tab (background script spots this and tells content script).
+1. Content script sends a message to background script asking it to process the URL of the page its on.
+1. Background scripts calls provider manager to call all providers and ask for relevant submissions.
+1. Provider cleans URL and passes it (for now) into Hacker News and Reddit providers, these return a common data structure `ResultItem[]`.
+1. These results are passed from the background script to the content script
+1. TODO: content script displays this on the screen

+### Design choices

+- **Why does the background script do the work instead of parallelizing across content scripts?**: Because of CORS issues, only background scripts can successfully make the API calls (specifically to old.reddit.com).

 ## Features